Day 1: Arrive Les Houches

 Dinner & Overnight: Refuge Boerne, Tré le Champ or Le Tour

-The next two days are in my opinion the highlight of the Tour du Mont Blanc.
+The next two days are a real highlight of the Tour du Mont Blanc.
 The views across the Chamonix Valley to the Mont Blanc Massif are outstanding throughout.
-From Tré le Champ the trail climbs via Aiguillette de Argentière to the Grand Balcon Sud of the Aiguilles Rouges, taking in a few fixed ladders on the way.
+From your hotel the trail climbs via Aiguillette de Argentière to the Grand Balcon Sud of the Aiguilles Rouges, taking in a few fixed ladders on the way.
 You are now in the Aiguilles Rouge Nature Reserve and sightings of Ibex, Marmot and many other furry creatures are common.
-The refuge at the beautiful Lac Blanc is surrounded by high peaks and gives a grand view of Mont Blanc across the valley.

 Alternative: For those who don’t like heights there is a variation which avoids the ladders and takes the same time.